 The electronic registration system will not be implemented in 2019.
-Employers still must prepare and submit their fully documented cases to DHS during the first five business days of April 2019.
-If a case is selected under the cap and DHS also grants H-1B authorization, the authorization should begin on or after October 1, 2019.
+Employers must still prepare and submit their fully documented cases to the Department of Homeland Security (DHS) during the first five business days of April 2019.
+If your petition is selected under the cap and DHS grants your H-1B authorization, the authorization should begin on or after October 1, 2019.

 What is the H-1B selection process?

-U.S. Citizenship and Immigration Services (USCIS) is required to start accepting cap-subject H-1B petitions for fiscal year 2020 (October 1, 2019 to September 30, 2020) on April 1, 2019.
-As in past years, it is expected that the demand for these H-1B visas will outweigh the number available.
 When USCIS receives more cap-subject H-1B petitions than the annual fiscal year limitation, USCIS conducts a computer-generated random lottery selection process to determine which of the petitions filed within the first seven days of April are selected for processing.
-If a petition is selected, it will be assigned a receipt number, and USCIS will move forward with adjudication (approval, denial, request for evidence, etc.).

-- USCIS will announce the initial registration period at least 30 calendar days in advance of the start date.
+>USCIS will announce the initial registration period at least 30 calendar days in advance of the start date.

-- Pool of Potential Hires for H1B Sponsoring: Employers interested in sponsoring H1B for individuals they intend to hire, will need to first electronically register the individuals with USCIS during the specified registration period as given by USCIS.
+>Pool of Potential Hires for H-1B Sponsoring: Employers interested in sponsoring H-1B for individuals they intend to hire, will need to first electronically register the individuals with USCIS during the specified registration period as given by USCIS.

-- Registration of H1B Applicants: Employers will get at least 14 days to electronically register the individuals with their company information.
-They can edit, delete and modify the candidate details until the registration period closes.
+>Registration of H-1B Applicants: Employers will get at least 14 days to electronically register the individuals with their company information.
+They can edit, delete, and modify the candidate details until the registration period closes.

-- USCIS will require employers to complete a separate registration for each H-1B cap-subject case.
+>USCIS will require employers to complete a separate registration for each H-1B cap-subject case.

 >USCIS will prohibit employers from submitting multiple registrations naming the same foreign national in an effort to increase the chances of selection under the cap.
 Indeed, DHS will invalidate such registrations.

 >USCIS will conduct computer generated random selection, Lottery, to select regular quota filing registrants, then the masters quota are separated and lottery is run to select the US masters quota filing registrants.

 >USCIS will adjudicate the petition as per their standard process and inform employers regarding their petition.

 >DHS will distribute further information on how to use the new system as the agency draws closer to the date of implementation.

 What happens if your petition is not selected?

-For the 2019 filings, if a petition is not selected, it will receive a rejection notice and all filing fee checks will be returned.
+For the 2019 filings, if a petition is not selected, it will receive a rejection notice and all filing fees/checks will be returned.
 If you anticipate hiring foreign workers in a specialty occupation, now is the time to start the visa petition process to ensure that your petition is ready to be filed by April 1, 2019.